Shoranur–Cochin Harbour section: History

 The Shoranur Junction–Kochi metre gauge railway line, that was about 62 mi long, ended at the Ernakulam Terminus Station (Ernakulam Old Railway Station; Station Code: ERG), situated behind Kerala High Court.
 Initially, there was only one track.
 A circular track was put up nearby to enable the engine to turn.
 Buses and rickshaws used to come up to the station to pick up the passengers.
 There was an exclusive saloon for the Maharaja that used to be attached to the train only when the Maharaja travelled.
 Admission to the royal waiting room was restricted to members of the royal family and VIPs.

 The contract having expired on 31 December 1907, The Madras Guaranteed Railway Co. was purchased by the Secretary of State for India.
 The northern lines were made over to Southern Maratha Railway Co. for working, the enlarged company being styled thereafter as the Madras and Southern Mahratta Railway Co.
 The southern lines from Jolarpet to Mangalore, including branch lines were similarly made over to the South Indian Railway Co. along with running powers over the Madras-Bangalore section.
 Shoranur–Cochin Railway Line was open to traffic on 16 July 1902.
 The line was the property of the Cochin Government and was worked by the South Indian Railway Company.
 The line was converted into broad gauge between 1930 and 1935 as part of development of Cochin Port.

 Post-colonial

 After Independence, the route was allocated to Palakkad Railway Division which was formed on 31 August 1956.
-Later on 2 October 1979, it was transferred to Thiruvananthapuram railway division which is the youngest division under Southern Railway.
+Later on 2 October 1979, it was transferred to Thiruvananthapuram railway division under Southern Railway.
 In 1986, the doubling of Shoranur–Ernakulam was completed.
 The electrification of this line was completed in 1996.
 A new broad gauge line for a distance of 23 kilometre connecting Thrissur to Guruvayur was opened in 1994.
 This line will be further extended to Tanur (via) Kuttipuram to connect the West Coast line and will serve as a parallel line to the existing Shoranur–Thrissur line.